niklasklasen/AdventofCode/2019/robinrydin/csharp/README.md

 # Advent Of Code 2019 C# repo

-To create a new csharp project through command prompt, follow these steps:
+To create a new csharp project through terminal for use with VS Code or Github Codespaces, follow these steps:

 ```
 dotnet new console